marlzjr466/redux-meta/README.md

       name: 'company_name'
     })

-    // initialize below the mapMutations and mapActions if needed }
+    // initialize below the metaMutations and metaActions if needed }

   return (